Ebike Oracle

 Tier Price What you get Catalog example

-Budget $300–$700 Entry commuter/folding, smaller battery — still buy UL-certified Jasion EB5 ($399), Gotrax Nano ($449)
+Budget $300–$700 Entry commuter/folding, smaller battery — still buy UL-certified Jasion EB5 (~$199), Gotrax Nano ($329.99)

-Mid-range $800–$1,300 The value sweet spot — 500 Wh+, hydraulic brakes, UL 2849 Heybike Cityscape 2 (~$1,299)
+Mid-range $800–$1,300 The value sweet spot — 500 Wh+, hydraulic brakes, UL 2849 Vivi ACE01 (~$930); the Heybike Cityscape 2 now undercuts the tier at ~$609

-What an e-bike costs to run
+What does an e-bike cost to run?

 This is where e-bikes win decisively.
 Annual ownership cost, broken down: